 Addressing the Snowy region legacy issue will provide a sensible starting point from which to apply the future congestion management regime.
 In this regime, a region boundary change is intended to price congestion that would not otherwise be addressed by the activities of market participants or network service providers; MCE policy has identified it is the last stage for managing material and enduring congestion.
-For the reasons discussed above, the Commission considers that between the three Rule change proposals assessed the Abolition alternative would
+For the reasons discussed above, the Commission considers that between the three Rule change proposals assessed the Abolition proposal would provide the most robust starting point for the longer term congestion management regime.